-Tier 2 designated meets:
+Tier 2 National qualifier officiated meets:

 - Swim Wellington appoints one/two club as meet organisers to run the meet.
 Meets are held throughout the year (e.g. PCA Hardcore Meet) - There are no qualifying times - The organising club may limit 'NTs' entries